grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

 ### Save the operation{#save-operation}

-When you save the operation, a message screen is displayed that informs you that the segment you defined in this operation is saved for future.
+When you save the operation, a message screen is displayed that informs you that the segment you defined in this operation is saved also for future.
 However, you need to name this segment.

 ![](assets/save-operation.png)